Deploy user layers

-Select Add Storage Location.
-A list is displayed of file shares, except for the appliance’s main file share.
+Select System > Storage Locations.
+A list of file shares is displayed, with the exception of the appliance’s main file share.

 Select Add Storage Location, and enter a Name and Network Path for the new location.

 On the Confirm and Complete tab, click Add Storage Location.

 Once the storage locations are added, you must set security on the User layer fFolders.

 Configure security settings on user layer folders

 A domain administrator must set the security on each user layer folder must be set to the following values by a domain administrator:

 |Setting name||Value||Apply to|